MattPahuta/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 53: March 11, Friday

+**Today's Progress**: Just a couple of hours available today, but did manage to knock off the mobile and tablet layouts for the typemaster project.

+**Thoughts** CSS can be the devil sometimes.
+I've gone around in circles with some of the positioning of elements with this design and often times ended up with the simpler of the options tried.
+Looking forward to getting this project behind me and making JavaScript a focus again.

 ### Day 52: March 10, Thursday

 **Today's Progress**: More time into the typemaster site today, finally getting the majority of the grid layouts sorted.
 Also another hour of Scrimba plus some time on the Skillcrush slack channel, helping a peer.